Thursday 5 December, 05:29:21

 We have encountered other issues as well, but the ones listed above occur quite often and somewhat consistently.

-Temperature deviations remain low even when the MeteoShield is dirty.The legal warranty of 2 years applies.
+Temperature deviations remain low even when the MeteoShield itself is dirty.The legal warranty of 2 years applies.
 After that, a replacement sensor will cost you 100 euros (+VAT +shipping); experience tells us that these also fail after 1-2 years...

 No wiring, apart from any rain gauge which is best placed at a small distance.The specifications given by the manufacturer do seem to us to be "very optimistic", not to say "exaggerated":